The Truth Revealed

 If you choose to use online dating sites, here are some tips to protect yourself from scammers:

-- Remember that just because it’s an LDS or Christian site doesn’t mean it’s safe.
+- Remember that just because it’s a Latter-day Saint or Christian site doesn’t mean it’s safe.
 While faith-based sites can help you find compatible people with common beliefs, keep in mind that scammers can take advantage of your trusting nature if you aren’t careful.

 - Avoid disclosing whether you have been divorced or widowed on your profile.
 New profiles with these indications are targets for scammers who are looking for individuals who are more vulnerable to emotional manipulation.